 - When the vendor is making the delivery be sure to provide the following: employee name, phone number, address, building name, and room number.

-Auditing Small Dollar Purchases
+Documentation and Audit of Small Dollar Purchases

-- It is the department's responsibility to submit auditable records, including original documentation and proper authorization, for small dollar purchases to FSO Compliance when using the University Purchasing Card.
+- It is the department's responsibility to submit auditable records, including original documentation and proper authorization, for small dollar purchases to FSO Financial Compliance when using the University Purchasing Card.
 While the transaction documentation is stored as imaged documents in UAccess Financials, the written documentation for deviation from a University-Wide Contract or Strategic Alliance shall be maintained in the department’s/unit’s files, and should be readily available in case of an audit.